 Whether paid or volunteer, all staff working with children with disabilities, are provided training that includes specific identified topics relating to the unique needs of each child.
-Also, general training topics include working with children in group situations and respecting child/family confidentiality.
+Also, Ggeneral training topics also include working with children in group situations and respecting child/family confidentiality.
+(Health Insurance Portability and Accountability Act - HIPPA regulations).